 Monday, August 20, 2012

-I think this is one of the most touching memorials I have ever seen.
+Undoubtedly, this is the most poignant memorial I have ever seen.

-The reason he searches is that his young wife died when she was carrying their child, but when she died the child was buried within her.
+The reason he searched was because his young wife had died when she was carrying their child and when she was buried the child was buried within her.

-It never had a date of birth or death, and it never had an inscription on a grave to say were it was buried.
+Because the infant was never born into the world, it was never given a name.
+It also never had a date of birth or death, and it never had an inscription on a gravestone, not even on its mother's.

-THE BLACK THREAD by Margaret Muir is available on Kindle as an e-book
+THE BLACK THREAD by Margaret Muir is available on Amazon.